 skbio.table.mixup#

-Data Augmentation by vanilla mixup.
+Data augmentation by vanilla mixup.

 Parameters:

-The number of new samples to generate.
+Number of synthetic samples to generate.

-The alpha parameter of the beta distribution.
+Shape parameter of the beta distribution.

-normalizebool, optional
+appendbool, optional

 seedint, Generator or RandomState, optional